 Even with the best intentions, it’s easy to fall into common pitfalls that can undermine your sleep quality:

-• Overly Bright Lights: A night light should never be bright enough to cast significant shadows or make you squint.
+- Overly Bright Lights: A night light should never be bright enough to cast significant shadows or make you squint.
 If it feels like a small lamp, it’s too bright.

-• Cool/Blue Light Exposure: As mentioned, any exposure to blue-spectrum light at night is detrimental to melatonin.
+- Cool/Blue Light Exposure: As mentioned, any exposure to blue-spectrum light at night is detrimental to melatonin.
 Avoid white or blue-tinted night lights.

-• Reliance Leading to Dependence: For children, prolonged reliance on a night light can sometimes hinder their ability to feel comfortable in natural darkness.
+- Reliance Leading to Dependence: For children, prolonged reliance on a night light can sometimes hinder their ability to feel comfortable in natural darkness.
 Encourage a gradual reduction as they mature.

 Embrace Your “Night to Light” Journey with Maikb

 The journey from “night to light” is an intricate dance, one that, when choreographed correctly, can profoundly enhance your sleep quality and overall well-being.
 At Maikb, we believe that understanding and strategically implementing night lighting is a cornerstone of modern sleep hygiene.
-By choosing warm, dim light, leveraging smart technology, and being mindful of placement, you can transform your nighttime environment from a potential sleep disruptor into a sanctuary of calm and rest.
+By choosing warm, dim light, leveraging smart technology, and being mindful of placement, you can improve your nighttime environment from a potential sleep disruptor into a sanctuary of calm and rest.
 Let Maikb be your trusted guide in illuminating your path to deeper, more restorative sleep.
 Your best sleep truly begins with the right light.